-Procurement Thresholds and Limits for Competitive Procurement Goods, Non-Consulting Services (including Construction) Total Cumulative Value (excluding tax) Minimum Means of Procurement \$0 - \$99.99 Reimbursement via iExpense \$100 to less than \$121,200 One written pricing Quote from an Ontario Business or Invitational Competitive Procurement - invitation to minimum of two (2) Qualified Suppliers \$121,200 and higher Open Competitive Process (posted publicly) Consulting Services Total Cumulative Value Means of Procurement \$0 and less than \$121,200 Invitational Competitive Procurement - invitation to minimum of two (2) Qualified
+Procurement Thresholds and Limits for Competitive Procurement

+Goods, Non-Consulting Services (including Construction)

+Total Cumulative Value (excluding tax) Minimum Means of Procurement \$0 - \$99.99 Reimbursement via iExpense \$100 to less than \$100,000 One written pricing Quote or Invitational Competitive Procurement - invitation to minimum of three (3) Qualified Suppliers \$100,000 and higher Open Competitive Process (posted publicly)

+Consulting Services

-Suppliers or Open Competitive Process (posted publicly) \$121,200 and higher Open Competitive Process (posted publicly) External Vendor of Record, compliant with BPSPD Total Cumulative Value Minimum Second Stage Requirements \$100 to less than \$250,000 One written pricing quote \$250,000 to less than \$1,000,000 Invitational Competitive Procurement - invitation to minimum of two (2) or all Qualified Suppliers, if less than two (2) \$1,000,000 to less than \$10 million Invitational Competitive Procurement - invitation to minimum of three (3) or all Qualified Suppliers, if less than three (3) \$10 million and higher Invitational Competitive Procurement - invitation to minimum of five (5) or all Qualified Suppliers, if less than five (5)
+Total Cumulative Value Means of Procurement \$0 and less than \$100,000 Invitational Competitive Procurement - invitation to minimum of three (3) Qualified Suppliers or Open Competitive Process (posted publicly) \$100,000 and higher Open Competitive Process (posted publicly)

+External Vendor of Record, compliant with BPSPD

+Total Cumulative Value Minimum Second Stage Requirements \$100 to less than \$250,000 One written pricing quote \$250,000 to less than \$750,000 Invitational Competitive Procurement - invitation to minimum of three (3) or all Qualified Suppliers, if less than three (3) \$750,000 to less than \$10 million or the Ceiling Price, whichever is the lower Invitational Competitive Procurement - invitation to minimum of five (5) or all Qualified Suppliers, if less than five (5) Greater than the lower of \$10 million or the Ceiling Price Open competitive Process (posted publicly)

-Non-Competitive Procurement (NCP)
+7. Non-Competitive Procurement (NCP)

 TOH should employ Competitive Procurement processes to achieve optimum value for money and the other objectives of this Policy.
 It is recognized, however, that special circumstances may require the use of Non-Competitive Procurement.
 TOH may utilize Non-Competitive Procurement only in a situation outlined in the exemption, exception or non-application clauses of the relevant Trade Agreement/s, including the Canadian Free Trade Agreement (CFTA) and Comprehensive Economic and Trade Agreement (CETA) or other Trade Agreement, provided that it does not use this provision for the purpose of avoiding competition among Suppliers or in a manner that discriminates against Suppliers or protects certain Suppliers.
-The exemption, exception or non-application clauses are listed on the TOH Non-Competitive Procurement approval form/application.
+The exemption, exception or non-application clauses are listed on the TOH Non-Competitive Procurement approval form.

 Making material changes to a Contract or PO, including extending its term beyond that set out in the Competitive Procurement document may in certain circumstances amount to Non-Competitive Procurement, particularly where the extension affects the value and/or stated deliverables of Procurement.
-Staff are to consult with CPS or MMC before making any such changes.
+Staff are to consult with the CPS before making any such changes.

-Non-Competitive Procurement shall be approved using the Non-Competitive Procurement approval form/application and process and any exceptions reported annually as part of the TOH attestation process.
+Non-Competitive Procurement shall be approved using the Non-Competitive Procurement approval form and process and any exceptions reported annually as part of the TOH attestation process.

-Medical Equipment and Goods
+8. Medical Equipment and Goods